 Resumes are written differently depending on the purpose.
 Generally, resumes are a single page as too much information is often ignored.

-What the Use of ATS (Applicant Tracking System) Means for Your Resume?
+What means the use of ATS (Applicant Tracking System) for your resume?

 ATS is software that helps recruiters find the most suitable candidates.
 The software looks for special keywords in your resume.